codemask-labs/nestjs-elasticsearch/readme.md

 -   :hammer_and_wrench: Utility Methods - Say goodbye to repetitive boilerplate code.
 The package offers set of utility methods for most common Elasticsearch filtering, sorting, pagination and aggregations use cases.

--   :bookmark_tabs: Schema definitions - We integrated schema definitions into our package, mapping each schema to an Elasticsearch index, providing a clear data model.
-These definitions are used to register indexes in the module scope and inject them into a service, similar to the approach in the TypeORM NestJS module, ensuring that only available fields for a given index are used when building request objects.
+-   :bookmark_tabs: Schema definitions - Schema definitions are integrated into the package, with each schema mapping to an Elasticsearch index to provide a clear data model.
+These definitions are used to register indexes in the module scope and inject them into a service, similar to the approach in the TypeORM NestJS module, ensuring that only fields available for a given index are used when building request objects.

 ### Instalation